 In more routine instances, the moral force associated with ‘bread and butter’ issues like taxation and incentives; jobs vis-a-vis restricting trade in certain areas like arms or tying aid to trading facilities; affirmative action for equal opportunities vis-a-vis fairness in allocating jobs or educational opportunities; funding public services by taxation or private finance; and so on, tends to be recognised only when the task in hand is rallying the already committed rather than speaking to a broader political debate.
 It is interesting that on occasions when difficult issues are faced openly we applaud those concerned for their courage and honesty in a manner similar to the existentialist writers’ notion of resolution.
 Jaspers (1969, 158-9.3) saw resolution as necessary for accepting and facing up to choices.
 He identified ‘resolution’ with ‘self-being’ or finding oneself, a conception which relates closely to the Heideggerian concept of authenticity and authentic existence.
 Heidegger (1992) had defined authenticity as ‘what constitutes [Dasein‘s] most extreme possibility of Being’.
 That meant that an ‘authentic’ existence is one with the most distinctive presence; and resolution or courage will be important for anyone prepared to live the authentic life.

 3) The manner of respect and recognition for death is a matter of personal choice.
 In our societies death is generally treated in the way put by Heidegger (1978) thus: ‘Dying is essentially mine in such a way that no one can be my representative’.
 Even if we do not subscribe to Heidegger’s idea of death as the ultimate expression of a being or existence, we treat a person’s death as subject to personal choice and commitment.
+In recent decades it has become common for a relative or funeral officiant to talk about the deceased’s life for a short time, but they are expected to present that person’s life and achievements without the discretion we assign to a representative.
 A variety of cultural practices – including funeral ceremonies and conceptions behind them – are to be found within contemporary societies, but from the point of view of the wider society it is the individual’s decision which culture if any to follow.
 Currently there is a noticeable growth in non-religious funerals, such as those conducted by officiants belonging to humanist groups.
 However, the current situation where cremation has become more common than the Christian tradition of burial has for most people little to do with adoption of other religious ideas and much to do with land being scarce and expensive.
 There is an apparent divergence from existentialism here in the sense that existentialist freedom would tend to reject even practical constraints on itself.
 However, there are many issues of ethics and politics where there is a contentious question as to what is practicable and what is not.

 4) According to existentialist thinking freedom is an extant condition of human life, not an aspiration.
 In some ways most important of all is the way existentialism contrasts with other streams of thought like liberalism, socialism, anarchism, or neo-conservatism; each of which have set achievement of human freedom (however defined) as one of their prime goals.
 Existentialism represents perhaps the only group of philosophies in the ‘West’ (aside from the rather convoluted case of Kant) which treats freedom as already needing to be dealt with in human life, rather than as an aspiration at best partly achieved.
 The question of how far contemporary democracies can as a matter of fact be described as ‘free’ introduces two, related but nonetheless distinct, issues in political science and sociology.
 First, there is the question of how far individual persons can be said to be ‘free’, not only vis-a-vis the state but also other influences like availability of information and who controls it, to make their own choices and decisions.
 Second, even if it is clear which communities, geographical, ethnic, religious, and so on, any given person belongs to, each of these finds itself placed within a wider system.
 That includes both informal structures such as the ‘global economy’ itself, which may be seen as composed of a mix of both commercial and governmental organisations and their interactions, or the pattern of charitable organistations which operate on a global scale; and formal structures like Nato, the United Nations or the European Union.
 (Some organisations like the Roman Catholic Church blend into both formal and informal categories.)
 Even in cases where these could be said to be ‘independent’ or ‘self-determining’ in the formal sense of the national self-determination idea employed in the early twentieth century, they are all interdependent on each other and informal influences.
 Such informal contstraints apply, of course, even in the cases where the individual members actually can exercise rights to join or leave the societies or communities concerned (freedom of association, discussed later).
 Yet, whatever qualifications may need to be put on the existentialist claim about existing freedom, the existentialist approach always refused the assumption that growth of freedom is necessarily progressive and beneficial.
 The proposition that freedom already exists can still be true even if people find freedom to be a burden.